Myanmar rebels say army ignoring president's ceasefire

 Twenty months of fighting has displaced tens of thousands of people and, for some analysts, raised doubts about the sincerity of all the political and economic reforms pursued by Thein Sein in Myanmar, also known as Burma.

-On Saturday, addressing a development forum attended by donor countries and international aid organizations, Thein Sein had invited the Kachin rebels to a "political dialogue" with the government and ethnic rebel groups from other states.
-No date was given.
+Addressing a development forum attended by donor countries and international aid organisations on Saturday, Thein Sein had invited the Kachin rebels to a "political dialogue" with rebels from other states.

+Fighter jets had flown over the area but had not attacked, the source said.

-New York-based Human Rights Watch last week accused the army of indiscriminately shelling Laiza.
+New York-based Human Rights Watch last week accused the army of indiscriminately shelling the town of Laiza.

 Loud explosions were also heard by residents of the town of Mai Ja Yang who felt the vibrations, the source said.